Lions support Patricia after '96 charge resurfaces

-Patricia, in an accompanying statement, denied the accusation, made by a woman while both were students at Rensselaer Polytechnic Institute on spring break in South Padre Island, Texas.
+Patricia, in an accompanying statement, denied the accusation, made by a woman while both were students at Rensselaer Polytechnic Institute on spring break in South Padre Island, Texas, in 1996.

 "As someone who was falsely accused of this very serious charge over 22 years ago, and never given the opportunity to defend myself and clear my name, I find it incredibly unfair, disappointing, and frustrating that this story would resurface now with the only purpose being to damage my character and reputation," Patricia said in the statement.
 "I firmly maintain my innocence, as I have always done.
 I would never condone any of the behavior that was alleged and will always respect and protect the rights of anyone who has been harassed or is the victim of violence.